routingblog/arbitration/content/docs/arbitration_legal.md

 On the closely debated issue of repeat player effects in arbitration, this study finds strong evidence of a repeat employer advantage and, more problematically, evidence of an advantage to employers in repeat employer-arbitrator pairings.
 The existence of an employer advantage in repeat employer-arbitrator pairings may reflect arbitral bias in some of these cases.
 {{< /details >}}

+1. Joshi, H. (2023).
+You Have Got to Be Keating Me: Why the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act Is a Good Start.
+2023.

 ---

 1. Knapp, C. L. (2002).
 Taking Contracts Private: The Quiet Revolution in Contract Law.
 Fordham Law Review, 71(3), 761–798. (unread)